caroc0/HW18-Blockchain/README.md

 ![using_keystore_file](screenshots/zebraloginwkeystore.png)

 ---

-### Since I was not able to mine with my nodes I could not get a balance in my wallet to make a transaction but if you have manage all you have to do is input your node 2 address and choose an amount to send
+### Since I was not able to mine with my nodes I could not get a balance in my wallet to make a transaction but if you have manage all you have to do is input your node 2 address and choose an amount to send just make sure you are connected to your custom network which you created with the same Chain/network ID (The one you saved while doing the set up :wink: )

 ---
 ![Connected_to_custome](screenshots/zebramycrypto.png)